Renekakpo/cookIt/docs/adr/0001-use-hilt-for-dependency-injection.md

 (Network, Database, DataStore, Repository).
 ViewModels are `@HiltViewModel` and obtained via `hiltViewModel()`.

-Hilt over Koin: compile-time graph validation catches missing bindings at build time rather than at runtime, which matters more here than Koin's lighter setup, given the goal of testable, verifiable wiring.
+I picked Hilt over Koin because it validates the dependency graph at build time, so a missing binding fails the build instead of crashing at runtime.
+Koin is lighter to set up, but I wanted the wiring checked by the compiler.

 ## Consequences

 - Static `appContext` removed; no ViewModel depends on a global Context.
 - ViewModels are now constructor-injected and unit-testable in isolation (enables the upcoming repository/ViewModel test work).
-- Added build cost: kapt annotation processing (~build time noted).
+- kapt annotation processing adds some build time.
 - The two repositories remain separate; unifying them behind a single-source-of-truth is tracked separately.